sotayamashita/devin-status-checker/README.md

 Since there are no releases available for download, you can install the Devin Status Checker extension by cloning the repository and building the extension manually.
 Follow these steps:

 1. Clone the repository to your local machine using `git clone https://github.com/sotayamashita/devin-status-checker.git`.
-2. Navigate to the cloned directory and run `pnpm install` to install the necessary dependencies.
-3. Build the extension by running `pnpm run build`.
-4. Open the Chrome browser and navigate to `chrome://extensions/`.
+1. Open the Chrome browser and navigate to `chrome://extensions/`.
-5. Enable 'Developer mode' by toggling the switch in the top right corner.
+1. Enable 'Developer mode' by toggling the switch in the top right corner.
-6. Click on 'Load unpacked' and select the `dist` directory from the cloned repository.
+1. Click on 'Load unpacked' and select the `dist` directory from the cloned repository.
-7. The extension should now be installed and will appear in your list of extensions.
+1. The extension should now be installed and will appear in your list of extensions.

 ## Troubleshooting